Last Updated on February 26, 2021 by Julia Wilson

 - Consuming intermediate hosts (such as rodents) which contain cysts in their tissues

-- Consuming raw or under cooked meat which contains cysts in their tissues
+- Consuming raw or undercooked meat that contains cysts in their tissues

 How do cysts get into animal tissues?